kashishparmar02/triple-rider-detection/README.md

 ## Dataset Information

-The dataset used for training includes:
+The dataset used for training includes a custom collection of images created specifically for this project.
+It is divided as follows:

 - **Train Set**: 87% (5,295 images)
 - **Validation Set**: 8% (514 images)
 - **Test Set**: 4% (248 images)

+This custom dataset was designed to provide a diverse range of scenarios to improve the accuracy and robustness of the model in detecting motorcycles with more than two riders, helmet compliance, and mobile usage.

 ## Training Details